TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 ----------------------------------

 You can't, because strings are immutable.
-In most situations, you should simply construct a new string from the various parts you want to assemble it from.
+In most situations, you should simply construct a new string kutoka the various parts you want to assemble it kutoka.
 However, if you need an object with the ability to modify in-place unicode data, try using an :class:`io.StringIO` object or the :mod:`array` module::

-   >>> import io
+   >>> agiza io
    >>> s = "Hello, world"
    >>> sio = io.StringIO(s)
    >>> sio.getvalue()